 If positive, virus is identified.

 A positive result indicates that virus was present in the specimen submitted.
 Clinical correlation is necessary to determine the significance of this finding.

 Influenza virus infection is a state-mandated reportable disease.

 Negative results may be seen in a number of situations including absence of viral disease, inability of the virus to grow in culture (examples of organisms not detected by culture include Epstein-Barr virus, rubella virus, and papilloma virus), and nonviable organisms submitted.
-Parainfluenza virus type 4 may also not be detected by viral culture.
+Parainfluenza virus type 4 also may not be detected by viral culture.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Viral isolation depends on the proper collection and transport of the specimen for maximal detection of viruses in the laboratory.